Freeman–Sheldon syndrome: Epidemiology

 By 1990, 65 patients had been reported in the literature, with no sex or ethnic preference notable.
 Some individuals present with minimal malformation; rarely patients have died during infancy as a result of severe central nervous system involvement or respiratory complications.
 Several syndromes are related to the Freeman–Sheldon syndrome spectrum, but more information is required before undertaking such nosological delineation.

 Research directions

 One research priority is to determine the role and nature of malignant hyperthermia in FSS.
 Such knowledge would benefit possible surgical candidates and the anaesthesiology and surgical teams who would care for them.
 MH may also be triggered by stress in patients with muscular dystrophies.
 Much more research is warranted to evaluate this apparent relationship of idiopathic hyperpyrexia, MH, and stress.
 Further research is wanted to determine epidemiology of psychopathology in FSS and refine therapy protocols.

 Eponym

 It is named for British orthopaedic surgeon Ernest Arthur Freeman (1900–1975) and British physician Joseph Harold Sheldon (1893–1972), who first described it in 1938.

+Notable individuals

+Melissa Blake (writer) is a writer and disability advocate with Freeman-Sheldon syndrome.